arabcoders/watchstate/README.md

 $ docker exec -ti watchstate console state:export -v
 ```

 This command will export your current play state.
-To selectively export to specific backends use
+To export to specific backends use the `[-s, --servers-filter]` flag
-the `[-s, --servers-filter]` flag which accept comma seperated list of server names.
+which accept comma seperated list of backend names.
 For example,

 ```bash
 $ docker exec -ti watchstate console state:export -v --servers-filter 'home_plex,home_jellyfin'